powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 ## Grid modeling

 Open Load Flow computes power flows from IIDM grid model in bus/view topology.
 From the view, a very simple network, composed of only buses and branches is created.
-In the graph vision, we rely on a $\Pi$ model for branches (lines, transformers, dangling lines, etc.):
+In the graph vision, we rely on a $\Pi$ model for branches (lines, transformers, boundary lines, etc.):

 - $R$ and $X$ are respectively the real part (resistance) and the imaginary part (reactance) of the complex impedance ;
 - $G_1$ and $G_2$ are the real parts (conductance) on respectively side 1 and side 2 of the branch ;